Jai Siya Ram

-Jai Siya Ram (or Jai Siyaram) is a Hindi expression, translating as "Glory to Sita and Rama".
+Jai Siya Ram (or Jai Siyaram) is a Hindi expression, translating as "Victory to Sita and Rama".
+Siya is a regional variant of Sita.
 Sociologist Jan Breman states that it was used as "a greeting of welcome in the countryside since time immemorial".

 Usage

 Worship

-Jai Siya Ram is used while worshipping Ram and Sita.
-It is often used during the recital of Ramayana, Ramcharitmanas and Sunderkand.
-Many devotional songs with the theme Jai Siya Ram have been sung by singers such as Jagjit Singh, Mohammed Rafi among others.
+Jai Siya Ram is used while worshipping Rama and Sita.
+It is often used during the recital of Ramayana, Ramcharitmanas, especially the Sundara Kanda.
+Many devotional songs with the theme Jai Siya Ram have been sung by singers such as Jagjit Singh, Mohammed Rafi, among others.
 Similar songs have been sung in various regional languages.
-The chants of Jai Siya Ram are very common in religious places and gatherings, for example Kumbh Mela.
+The chants of Jai Siya Ram are very common in religious places and gatherings, for example, the Kumbh Mela.

 In politics

 On 5 August 2020, Prime Minister Narendra Modi started his Ram Mandir ground breaking ceremony speech with Jai Siyaram.
 He also urged the attendees to chant Jai Siyaram.
 Modi also said, "The call of Jai Siya Ram is resonating not only in the city of Lord Ram but throughout the world today.
 I express gratitude to all citizens of this nation, Indian diaspora across the world and all the devotees of Lord Ram on this pious occasion."

 Priyanka Gandhi also used the expression in a tweet related to Ram Mandir on 4 August 2020.

+British Prime Minister Rishi Sunak used the phrase at an event in 2023, while talking of his Hindu faith.